 First up on the list is one that quickly became one of my favorites already and I’ve dogeared majority of the small illustrated book and highly recommend it not just for the beach, but to throw in your bag and leaf through when you are in the need for some soul searching.
 I have always enjoyed beautiful poetry and ‘Milk and Honey’ is nothing short of remarkable.
 One of my favorite poems shared below, for a glimpse into Rupi’s style of writing.

-I have never been one for short stories, however this novella was given to me by a dear friend who seems to have a knack for book recommendations so I decided to venture into the first few pages and was immediately immersed.
+I have never been one for short stories, however this novella was given to me by a friend of mine who seems to have a knack for book recommendations so I decided to venture into the first few pages and was immediately immersed.
 One section I enjoyed most focused on a group of teenage girls that broke into unsuspecting sleeping neighbors homes leaving notes scattered signed, ‘We Are Your Daughters‘.
 It is set in a town in Connecticut during a summer night, comprised several stories blended together and a quick read if you have a long weekend to sink in and enjoy.

 The way Emma Cline writes is mesmerising and I knew I’d thoroughly enjoy this book as soon as I started reading.
 Set in the late 60s, ‘The Girls’ is loosely based on Charles Manson and a group of Californian naïve hippies who venture down a path that ends up going horribly wrong.
 Certainly not your standard light-hearted book, and most definitely a read for those of us that have a dark brooding nature.